ekaitz-zarraga/droWMark/README.md

 Dependencies for the python script are:

-- PyPandoc package, wich also depends on Pandoc
+- Panflute package, wich also depends on Pandoc
-  `pip install pypandoc`
+  `pip install panflute`

 - Wordpress XML RPC
   `pip install python_wordpress_xmlrpc`